Youth council: Europe

 In Europe there is a consolidated tradition of representative youth platforms at pan-regional, national, and local levels.
 At European level, the European Youth Forum constitutes the platforms which gathers more than 93 National Youth Council and International Non-Governmental youth organisations.
 It is a non-governmental structure which serves its members and applies the principles of democratic representation and transparency through its internal democratic system (election of the board and the president).
 At the institutional level, the Council of Europe has a specific co-managed system to run its youth sector.
 Governmental and non-Governmental representative co-decide upon the priorities of the youth program of the institution and they also co-manage activities which are run in two youth centres in Strasbourg and Budapest.
 The Youth Constituency is called "Advisory Council on Youth" (AC) beside the co-decision mechanism internal to the Directorate for Youth and Sport has the possibility to advise the Institution on any matter which affect young people and which is tackled by Council of Europe.

 At national level there are National Youth Councils many of which have similar structures to the European Youth Forum.
-For over a decade, the UK's British Youth Council has operated the UK Youth Parliament.
-Notable for being the only other organisation able to meet in the House of Commons, all young people between the ages of 11-18 can vote for their local Member of Youth Parliament.
-Additionally, the Council also operate the UK Young Mayor's Network, NHS Youth Forum and the House of Commons' Youth Select Committee.
+For over a decade, the UK's British Youth Council had operated the UK Youth Parliament.
+Notable for being the only other organisation able to meet in the House of Commons, all young people between the ages of 11 and 18 can vote for their local Member of Youth Parliament.
+Additionally, the Council also operated the UK Young Mayor's Network, NHS Youth Forum and the House of Commons' Youth Select Committee.
+The British Youth Council dissolved in 2024.

 Often there are regional and local council which adopts various kind of constituencies and organisations case by case.
 An example of this is the Scottish Youth Parliament.
 Some youth councils are for each constituency such as the Dartford Youth Council in the United Kingdom.
 Another example is the PAL-TIN, which is a national alliance of local youth councils in Romania.
 Additionally, some youth councils, for example the Greek Youth Parliament allows for the participation not only of youth from within the country, but also from countries with large Greek communities such as Germany and Australia.
 Among 1800 local youth and children's councils exist in France.
 500 of these are members of an umbrella organisation created in 1991 called Anacej (National Association of Youth and Children Councils).

+In Germany they have Youth and parliament (Jugend und Parlament) at the Bundestag.